 Goodwill is required to be allocated to reporting units which are either (1) an operating segment or (2) components of an operating segment that are one level below and for which discrete financial information is prepared and regularly reviewed by segment management.
-The Company considers its reporting units to be at the operating segment level for Digital Wallets and one level below for Merchant Solutions.
+The Company considers its reporting units to be at the operating segment level.